 However, when fraudsters do succeed, the returns are lucrative.
 IBM found the average business cost of a cyber attack in 2020 was nearly $4 million.

 Gambling platforms are at a greater risk of being targeted recently due to their burgeoning popularity since the 2020 pandemic.
-When more people flock to a certain trend, that means more potential victims for fraudsters to target.
-If a gambling site goes from having 1 million annual visitors to 2 million, that means there’s an extra million people who could be ripped off.
+When more people flock to a particular trend, that means more potential victims for fraudsters to target.
+If a gambling site goes from having 1 million annual visitors to 2 million, that means an extra million people could be ripped off.

 How Does Fraud Affect Online Gambling?

-47% of consumers said in one survey that if they encounter any issues in the payment process, they'll abandon a brand and go elsewhere.
-This means that even if there are not any successful fraud attempts, that brand is very quickly tarnished in the minds of people who’ve been targeted by fraudsters.
+47% of consumers said in one survey that if they encounter any issues in the payment process, they’ll abandon a brand and go elsewhere.
+Even if there are no successful fraud attempts, that brand is very quickly tarnished in the minds of people who fraudsters have targeted.

 Defrauded customers can quickly become a problem for companies too.
-Credit card holders can get defrauded money returned to them in the form of a chargeback, which comes directly from the businesses bank account that processed the scam.
+Credit card holders can get defrauded money returned to them as a chargeback, which comes directly from the business’s bank account that processed the scam.

 There may not be much you can do about this either.
-Your customers may initially lose money to scammers, but it ends up coming out of your pocket.
+Your customers may initially lose money to scammers, but it comes out of your pocket.

 What Are the Most Common Types of Online Gambling Fraud?

 As mentioned, online gambling fraud can take a few different forms.
-It’s important to be aware of the most common methods of gambling fraud, but also to stay on top of new or emerging trends as well.
+It’s important to be aware of the most common methods of gambling fraud and stay on top of new or emerging trends.
 When you know how you’re likely to be targeted by scammers, you can learn how to protect yourself.